Exams are just about done and the long summer break stretches out before

 and teachers don’t have time to go back and fill gaps in your child’s

-Get an in-home tutor to take a few hours each week over the summer break
+Get an in-home and online tutor to take a few hours each week over the summer break

 to revise the last academic year, to find the missing building blocks